tfsojon/richinsql-blog/content/post/2021-12-13-sending-results-as-csv.md

 - SQL
 - T-SQL
 - SQLServerAgent
-draft:
-    true
 ---

-Sometimes we have the need to send results output from our queries to someone via email maybe as a CSV.
-We can do that with SQL Server Agent but first we need to write the code.
+Sometimes we have the need to send results which are output from our queries to someone via email, maybe as a CSV.
+We can do that with SQL Server Agent & Database Mail but first we need to write the code.

 This post is going to assume the following;

 * You have SQL Mail setup and configured.
+If you don't check out [this post](https://www.richinsql.com/configuring-sqlserver-databasemail)
 * You know the name of the SQL Mail profile you wish to use.
+* You have permission to mddb and Database Mail

-**Scenario:** Dumbledore wants to know how many students are taking a certain class in his school, this list might change from week to week so he wants the list emailed to him weekly on a Monday morning.
+**Scenario:** Dumbledore wants to know how many students are taking a which classes in his school, this list might change from week to week so he wants the list emailed to him weekly on a Monday morning.

-If you want the final query, you can go to the end of this post but if you want to learn how to put it together follow along.
+If you just want the final query, you can get that below but if you want to learn how to put it together follow along.

 ### The Final Query